LoveyCat/51cto-video-helper/README.md

 # 51cto-video-helper
 ## Usage:
 1. You must bought the courses;
-2. Login you 51cto account with Google Chrome for Firefox, play the video you want to download, Press F12 to open development tools, go to network, input keywords "key" to filter, then you will get your encode key.
+2. Login your 51cto account with Google Chrome for Firefox, play the video you want to download, Press F12 to open development tools, go to network, input keywords "key" to filter, then you will get your encode key.
 3. open decode-key.html with Google Chrome or Firefox, Press F12 to open development tools and go to console, fill in this code and press enter, then you will get your decode key.
 ```
 decode("WiTJiRMUs1tWWiY0WTJOYW1NRGxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxx","123456")